„We are a dedicated team of technology and UX-experts that together is building the next generation of IoT technology.“

 Thomas Kubitza has a wide expertise in IoT technologies and protocols.
-He has been a Computer Science PhD Candidate at the University of Stuttgart with a research focus on the intersection of Internet of Things, Cross-Device Interaction and End User Development.
-He further worked at Microsoft Research, Cambridge in the department of sensors and devices.
-In parallel Thomas has gained many years of commercial experience as project manager and software engineer for multiple German companies.
+He is a Computer Science PhD candidate at the University of Stuttgart with a research focus on the intersection of Internet of Things, Cross-Device Interaction and End User Development.
+He previously worked for Microsoft Research and additionally gained commercial experience as project manager and software engineer for multiple German companies.

-Matthias Mögerle combines entrepreneurial knowledge with computer science skills.
-He has studied informatics at the Technical University of Munich, the University of Stuttgart and at the University of Singapore.
-Prior to his studies, he already founded a company in the lighting sector.
-Through internships he gained insights in development and sales departments of different companies.
-In Munich, he additionally studied at the Center for Digital Technology and Management.
-He thereby cooperated with companies on innovation and digital strategies and extended his entrepreneurial knowledge base.
+Matthias Mögerle combines entrepreneurial knowledge with computer science skills, having studied Informatics at the Technical University of Munich, the University of Stuttgart and at the University of Singapore.
+Prior to his studies, he gained insights into the development and sales departments of different companies through internships and founded a company in the lighting sector.
+In addition, he was able to extend his entrepreneurial knowledge through his affiliation with the Center for Digital Technology and Management in Munich.

 CTO, Chief Technology Officer

-Patrick Bader is an experienced engineer and lecturer for software and hardware development.
-He has been a PhD Candidate at the University of Stuttgart and studied Computer Science and Media at the Stuttgart Media University.
-In his research he worked on real-time GPU calculation and smart buildings, for instance interactive facade claddings for sun protection applications.
-In parallel, he is a lecturer at the Stuttgart Media University.
+Patrick Bader is an experienced engineer and lecturer for software and hardware development at Stuttgart Media University.
+He is a PhD candidate at the University of Stuttgart and studied Computer Science and Media at Stuttgart Media University.
+In his research, he worked on real-time GPU calculation and smart buildings with applications including interactive facade claddings for sun protection.

 Head of Cloud & Mobile Development

 Dominique Rau is a senior software architect with full stack web and mobile development skills.
-He successfully completed his computer science studies at the University of Stuttgart.
-Thereafter, he immediately founded his own company – providing additional information to the television viewer by showing content related details on his mobile phone.
-He has a excellent understanding of the scalability, reliability and quality of web and mobile technologies.
+He successfully completed his degree in Computer Science at the University of Stuttgart, after which he immediately founded his own company specializing in second-screen applications.
+He has an excellent understanding of the scalability, reliability and quality of web and mobile technologies.

 Prof. Dr. Albrecht Schmidt

-Prof. Dr. Albrecht Schmidt is an outstanding expert with the highest number of citations in the field of human computer interactions.
-He started his studies at the University of Ulm, followed by his PhD at the KIT.
-Currently, he is a professor for Human Centered Ubiquitous Media at the Ludwig-Maximilians-University in Munich.
-In addition, he worked at Microsoft Research and has various patents.
+Prof. Dr. Albrecht Schmidt is an outstanding expert with the highest h-index in the field of human computer interactions.
+He began his studies at the University of Ulm, followed by his PhD at Karlsruhe Institute of Technology.
+Currently, he is a professor for Human Centered Ubiquitous Media at Ludwig Maximilian University in Munich.
+In addition, he has previously worked at Microsoft Research and has various patents.
 He is an editorial board member of IEEE Pervasive Magazine and ACM Interaction.

 We are Hiring…

-We are looking for IoT lovers interns and full time positions.
-In case you see yourself and your skills fitting to ThingOS – please let us know.
-Your background can be in the fields of electrical engineering, computer science, design, finance, sales and marketing.
+We are looking to extend our team with fellow IoT enthusiasts!
+We are currently hiring interns and full-time staff with a background in the fields of electrical engineering, computer science, design, finance, sales and marketing.
 Open positions can be found in the jobs section.

 Please send your application to firstname.lastname@example.org.

-The start of ThingOS has been at the University of Stuttgart.
-Here, a four year european project called meSch started in January 2013 and set the roots of the ThingOS platform.
-During the project, it already became clear that ThingOS holistically solves the interoperability problem for a broad range of applications.
+The origins of ThingOS lie at the University of Stuttgart.
+Here, a four-year European project with the title meSch was initiated in January 2013 and established the foundations of the ThingOS platform.
+During the project, it quickly became clear that ThingOS would be able to holistically solve the interoperability problem for a broad range of applications.

-At the University of Stuttgart, TTI – meSchup has been started in March 2017 with the focus on initial projects in smart home and smart object applications.
+At the University of Stuttgart, TTI – meSchup was launched in March 2017 with a focus on initial projects in smart home and smart object applications.
 Soon, smart industry projects joined.
-The growth soon lead to the foundation of ThingOS GmbH in February 2018.
+The project’s fast growth soon lead to the founding of ThingOS GmbH in February 2018.